Countdown to the Wales Coast Path

 Apart from the obvious economic benefits this massive project will deliver to the rural businesses of Wales, it is also a wonderful excuse for getting out into the countryside and enjoying fresh air, exercise and beautiful scenery.
 It's also a great opportunity for engaging with coastal species of Wales's wonderful wildlife.

-The Path will run through 11 of our National Nature Reserves and many more local, Wildlife Trust and RSPB reserves.
+The Path runs through 11 of our National Nature Reserves and many more local, Wildlife Trust and RSPB reserves.
 These wildlife jewels are ideal places to see and enjoy some of the plants, birds, animals and insects that live there, en route to joining up with the Path.

 The entire path will be accessible to walkers, but where practical there will be sections to accommodate cyclists, horse-riders, prams and pushchairs, wheelchair users and people on mobility scooters.